adrian-evo/robotframework-sikulixlibrary/README.md

 	This means you have to start the test and open manually Leafpad app in order for tests to succeed.
 	- tested with: python3.8, default-jre (openjdk-11-jre), libopencv4.2-java as explained on SikuliX support page, gnome-panel, `pip install robotframework-sikulixlibrary`
 	- start the tests with e.g. `python -m robot --outputdir results/ubuntu test_defaultlibrary_ubuntu.robot` or `python testlibrary_ubuntu.py`

+# Known Issues

+- When using Py4J, libdoc will not generate library documentation within IDE, e.g. RED - Robot Editor or Eclipse with RED, maybe also not within Visual Studio Code with Robocorp plugins.
+The workaround is to start manually SikuliX Py4J server (see above), then reload the library to generate the keyword documentation.